What To Eat in Portugal

 Polvo à lagareiro (octopus with boiled or baked potatoes)

 One of Jonathan’s favourite Portuguese seafood dishes.
 Octopus, either boiled or baked served with potatoes.

 Sardinhas Assadas (Grilled Sardines)

-Well, you can’t come to Portugal and not have sardines.
+Everyone thinks of sardines as what to eat in Portugal.
+Well, you can’t come here and not have sardines.
 Actually, before we moved to Portugal, I thought sardines just came in tins.
 A sardines salad will be served with about six grilled sardines, and only a tiny bit of salad.
 It’s filling, delicious and Angel, our dog, loved devouring the sardines heads.

 Bifana (Portuguese sandwich)

 The Bifana is a Portuguese sandwich made with crusty bread roll filled with sautéed strips of pork that hopefully have been seasoned with spices, garlic and white wine.
 Not all Bifanas are equal; sometimes the meat is so overcooked, it’s as tough as nails.
 We still laugh at the terrible one we had waiting for immigration in Santarem.
 If the pork is juicy, and tender and made with love, it’s actually quite a nice sandwich.